hariamoor-zz/todo-cli/content/Rust-Asides.md

 The `if let` lets you conditionally bind variables to further aid managing `enum`s.
 This means, instead of only having `?` to boot errors further up the stack, you have `if let` to handle the error.

 There are other ways to pattern match against more complex enums too: you use [match](https://doc.rust-lang.org/book/ch18-01-all-the-places-for-patterns.html#match-arms).

+## Aside: Serialization

+The `serde-rs` library, used in this tutorial, is considered by the open-source community to be the gold standard for safe and predictable serialization.
+It provides a common API to interact with a multitude of formats, including JSON, Bincode, Pickle (in the Python world), YAML, and more!
+Both from a usability perspective and a safety perspective, `serde-rs** provides a much better framework for serialization than others of its kind.
+Below, we provide a comparison between `serde-rs** and similar serialization frameworks in other languages:

+### Java' Default Serialization

+With Java, objects could be created arbitrarily with serialization and deserialization; this is intrinsically unsafe.
+In particular, you could inject a crafted serialized object into the program's input, and create any object - potentially one that could hijack the program - therein.
+Generally speaking, the Java community acknowledges that it was a bad idea to publicly use such a _flexible_ method of serialization, and users of this framework in industry generally tend to have to wrap it with their own paradigms.

+With Rust and `serde-rs`, however, you have a much more strict and well-defined deserialization process.
+If you want a `struct` to deserialize from a JSON document, but only take in some of its fields, then that's all you're going to get.
+Similarly, arbitrary objects cannot be created the same way they can in Java; in fact, there's very little, if any, opportunity for external programs to hijack control of your Rust program through `serde-rs`.

+### C++' Serialization with Boost

+This Rust API for serialization is generally considered more _expressive_ than that provided by the Boost framework in C++; this is because, while you can serialize/deserializae objects in C++ as you can in Rust, you cannot use arbitrary formatting.

+### Haskell's `Data.Serialize`

+Who the fuck goes to production with Haskell, in the first place...?